Citrus and Soy-Marinated Grilled Pork Tenderloin

 - 2 cloves garlic, finely minced

-- 2 tablespoons freshly squeezed lemon juice (from about 1 lemon)
+- 2 tablespoons freshly squeezed lemon juice, from about 1 lemon

 - Combine all the ingredients except the pork and mix well.
 Pour the marinade into a ziploc bag or baking dish and add the pork tenderloin, making sure the marinade completely covers the pork.
 Marinade for 8-10 hours.

 - Preheat an outdoor grill (charcoal or gas).
 Grill the pork tenderloin about 3-4 minutes on each of its four sides (the exact time will depend on the temperature of your grill) or the internal temperature is about 150 to 155 degrees.

 Recipe Source: adapted slightly from Rocky and Jolyn B. who got the recipe from Elizabeth R.

 46 Comments on “Citrus and Soy-Marinated Grilled Pork Tenderloin”

 I don’t know what took me so long to try this recipe.
 My husband grilled it tonight and it was amazing.
 Juicy, tender and delicious!
 My son didn’t leave a single leftover.

 Perfect!
 I love your tenderloin recipes.
 Crowd pleaser and great for company.
 Thank you!!